CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Dissertation lengths can vary depending on topic and project type.
 There are no hard minimum or maximum lengths for the dissertation, but we would be surprised if a dissertation is less than 25 pages or longer than 50 pages.

 ### How should I structure my dissertation?
-There's a dissertation template in the [Class Materials section of the Project Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH) which lays out the standard format, with details of what to put in each section.
+There's a dissertation template in the [Dissertation Templates Section](/writing/#dissertation-templates) which lays out the standard format, with details of what to put in each section.
 Start here, and ask your supervisor what they would expect to see in a dissertation in your area.

 ### Is there a specific template I should use?
-Yes, use the templates provided (LaTeX and word) in the [Class Materials section of the Project Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH).
+Yes, use the templates provided (LaTeX and word) in the [Dissertation Templates Section](/writing/#dissertation-templates).

 ### Do I have to use LaTeX to write my dissertataion?
 No, but talk to your supervisor about this as there may be field-specific norms you should use.